General Information / What’s New for the 2025 Olympiad

 Accommodations

 Varsity and Junior Varsity Division students will have the option of staying on their own (at a nearby hotel or hostel) under the supervision of Olympiad staff.
-Intermediate, and Elementary Division students are required to attend with a parent or guardian and stay with that parent/guardian.
-For Middle School Division students, it has not yet been determined if they will need to attend with a parent or guardian (this was the case in 2023, but might not be the case in 2025).
+Middle School, Intermediate, and Elementary Division students are required to attend with a parent or guardian and stay with that parent/guardian.

 We will try to accommodate rooming preferences as much as possible but cannot make any guarantees.
 Students who are staying in IAC-arranged accommodations will be given the opportunity to request roommates in Spring 2025.